rubyforgood/voices-of-consent/NotesForRunningOnWindows.md

 1:13:22 PM sidekiq.1 Exited with exit code SIGINT
 ```

-Running the commandds inside of the Procfile.dev seems to be a good workaround. s
+Running the commands inside of the Procfile.dev seems to be a good workaround.